 It seems like a lot of time, but if you work it around your day job and stick with it, you can steadily increase your income with your online business until you can comfortably afford to let go of the job you now have.

 If it was easy, everybody would do it.
 Being a full time entrepreneur is not easy.
 The question is, how bad do you want it?

 Believe it or not, this is how many of entrepreneurs started their online businesses, myself included.
 Yes, I used to schedule client calls before my day job started.
 Yes, I used to work during lunch breaks.
 I made the best use of my smartphone so I could always have my documents accessible, including using social media before work, during lunch, and after work so I could stay visible and build an audience.
 Yes, I worked weekends on my business.

 So how can you do it?

 How can you make the transition from a sometime-preneur to full time entrepreneur?

-For some reason, let’s suppose you’re in a position now where you can no longer wait to leave your day job – it’s become unbearable, the stress is going to wreak too much havoc, or there’s something to cause you abandon your current career now.
+Let’s suppose you’re in a position now where you can no longer wait to leave your day job.
+It has become unbearable, the stress is going to wreak too much havoc, or there’s something to cause you abandon your current career now.
 No judgement here.

 With the benefit of working your online business full-time, you’ll be able to devote the steady attention the business needs to continually grow.
 Rather than squeezing it into the schedule, you’ll have the time you need.
 If you don’t already have the systems in place to maximize your efforts and you’re working kinda by the seat of your pants, I know someone who can help you get your systems and business on track… me!